 Step 5.
 Click

 Step 6.
-Close registry editor and reboot your computer to apply the changes.
+Close the registry editor and reboot your computer to apply the changes.